The Relation between Headaches and TMJ

 Sleep apnea is thought to contribute to TMJ because it can lead to night bruxism.
 When your airway closes at night, the jaw may clamp down to help reopen it.

-Treating TMJ Induced Headaches
+Treating TMJ Induced Headaches in Columbus

-Since most TMJ problems occur because the jaw joint is misaligned to some degree, the job of the neuromuscular dentist is to try to get the joint back into proper alignment.
+Since most TMJ problems occur because the jaw joint is misaligned to some degree, the job of the physiologic dentist is to try to get the joint back into proper alignment.
 There are many ways to treat TMJ depending on the root cause; some of these include:

 Read about Neck Pain Due to TMJ